 UWCC ignited and leads this public-private partnership to build financial self-sufficiency.
-More than 20 partners from government, non-profit, financial institutions and businesses are dedicated to maintaining a cohesive and comprehensive network of services to support and grow financially stable individuals and families in Chester County.
+More than 25 partners from government, non-profit, financial institutions and businesses are dedicated to maintaining a cohesive and comprehensive network of services to support and grow financially stable individuals and families in Chester County.
 Our goal is to empower families to move away from crisis financial management, meet essential needs, maximize financial resources and plan for the future.

-Since it’s inception is 2005, United Way has engaged Good Works and Good Neighbors to winterize and repair homes for nearly 300 families living in deteriorating housing conditions, investing in over three quarters of a million dollars ($767,206).
-In 2014-2015, just over $37,000 was invested providing long term capital improvements reducing home fuel costs and keeping 52 families in their homes, including single mothers, elderly residents, the disabled and the unemployed.
+Since it’s inception is 2005, United Way has engaged Good Works and Good Neighbors to winterize and repair homes for over nearly 420 families living in deteriorating housing conditions, investing in over three quarters of a million dollars ($767,206).
+In 2014-2015, just over $37,000 was invested providing long term capital improvements reducing home fuel costs and keeping 34 families in their homes, including single mothers, elderly residents, the disabled and the unemployed.

 DECADE TO DOORWAYS

 United Way is committed to ending homelessness in Chester County along with many others sharing this vision.
 We are working together to change how we do business and investing in strategies that more effectively and efficiently serve homeless individuals and families in the local community.
 Through Decade to Doorways, we join dozens of other organizations with a goal of creating a system that will PREVENT, DIVERT, and RAPIDLY RE-HOUSE, rather than merely manage homelessness.

 UWCC links corporate and civic volunteers with valuable community service projects.
 These projects help non profit organizations offset costs that can then be directed to program services.
 In 2014-2015, there were participating corporations, and 412 volunteers who worked a collective 1320 hours, generating $29,777 worth of manpower and savings to the agencies that serve our community.